 \subsubsection{Extended-Period Beacon Reception}

 In this method, as soon as a node is turned on, it is associated with the \gls{AP}.
-However, to ensure low-power operation while maintaining association, we employ \gls{PSM}, which is the fundamental power saving mechanism supported by the 802.11 standard.
+To ensure low-power operation while maintaining association, we employ \gls{PSM}, which is the fundamental power saving mechanism supported by the 802.11 standard.
 With \gls{PSM}, an associated node wakes up every $\textrm{102.4\:ms}$ to receive a beacon packet from the \gls{AP}.
-This periodic wake up allows the node to periodically receive beacon packets from the \gls{AP}.
 When there is a buffered packet for a node, the \gls{AP} sets a flag (per node) in the beacon packet to inform the node that it must request for the delivery of the buffered packet.
 Although the standard wake-up interval used by commercial \glspl{AP} is $\textrm{102.4\:ms}$, we can use a longer interval to reduce the overhead of beacon reception further.
 We refer to this method as \textit{extended-period beacon reception}.
 To this end, we modified the \gls{PSM} configuration in the driver (of nodes) to extend the default listen interval by a factor of $l$.
 We refer to $l$ as the \textit{listen interval coefficient}.
 With this method, the energy consumed per second is calculated as follows:

 where $P_{bcn}$ and $P_{slp}$ are power consumption during beacon reception and sleep modes, respectively, $D_{bcn}$ is the duration of a beacon reception, and $l$ is the coefficient of the listen interval used by the node.
 Note that $D_{bcn}$ includes the duration a node waits in receive mode to receive a beacon, as well as the actual duration of beacon packet reception.